martindale/coinkite-javascript/README.md

-# Coinkite API Code for PHP
+# Coinkite API Code for Javascript / Node.js

 [Learn more about Coinkite's API here.](https://doc.coinkite.com/) and visit the [Coinkite Main Site](https://coinkite.com/) to open your